eelcohn/Telegram-API/README.md

 ##### `telegram::pollTelegram: Unknown message received: abcxyz`
 This should not happen.
 Please report this error by opening an issue.

+##### `bad option "decode": must be format or scan`
+You're probably running an older version of Tcl.
+Please update Tcl to the latest version.

 ## Support

 You can try to get support on the `#telegram-api` channel on `irc.freenode.net`